captainalan/pelican-test/content/corona-virus-009.md

 course, there are many steps you must take to gain the trust of those working with you, but ultimately, success is in having independent actors working at solving problems you haven't even thought of yet.

+During these COVID-19 times it is more important than ever to engage in accountability *networks*, both giving and receiving social incentives to keep stuff moving.

 Competition and Care
 --------------------